Pony bottle: Choice of size

 At the end of this time there should still be sufficient pressure for smooth flow from the regulator.

-The table above is constructed to show gas consumed in such a scenario: 2 minutes at depth for "sort-out"; a safe rate of ascent to 5 meters; followed by a 3 minute safety stop.
+The table above is constructed to show gas consumed in such a scenario: 2 minutes at depth for "sort-out"; a safe rate of ascent to 5 meters; followed by a 3-minute safety stop.
 Calculations are based on a heavy breathing rate of 30 L/min (1.06 cu ft/min) and an initial tank pressure of 150 bar.
 In this particular scenario the 3 litre pony is just sufficient for diving at 20 meters but not 30 meters.
 A diver selecting a pony bottle would do a similar analysis for his/her own breathing rates, cylinder pressure to be used, and required ascent profile, or take advice in the selection.
 A submersible pressure gauge is required on the pony bottle regulator so that the pressure can be monitored during use to ensure that the diver surfaces before the gas runs out.

 Breathing gas

 As shown in the example calculations, the capacity of standard pony bottles make them suitable for use as redundant bail-out devices for conventional recreational diving purposes – i.e. non decompression dives in open water.
 A general rule of gas usage in this range is that the "bailout gas should match existing breathing gas" so that the switch made between cylinders does not influence calculations for present or future decompression allowances.
 To maximize safety margins, pony bottles should be filled to their maximum allowable cylinder pressure to provide a maximum reserve for bailout purposes.
-Often in boats gas refills to these higher limits are not possible, so in these cases the pony can be filled prior to the dive trip excursion.
-Pony bottles are available with either A-clamp or DIN fitting valves so the appropriate fitting must be available should the pony need to be refilled.
+Often in boats gas refills to these higher pressures are not available, so in these cases the pony can be filled prior to the dive trip excursion.
+Pony bottles are fitted with either A-clamp or DIN fitting valves so the appropriate fitting or adapter must be available should the pony need to be refilled.